bharaniv1/bleumi-pay-sdk-php-1/docs/Api/Erc20PaymentsApi.md

 > \Bleumi\Pay\Model\PaginatedWallets listWallets($next_token, $sort_by, $start_at, $end_at)

 This method retrieves a list of wallets.

+### Pagination

 The list of wallets is returned as an array in the 'results' field.
-The list is restricted to a maximum of 10 wallets.
+The list is restricted to a maximum of 100 wallets per page.

-If there are more wallets a cursor is passed in the 'nextToken' field.
+If there are more than 100 wallets generated for an ethereum network, a cursor is returned in the 'nextToken' field.
 Passing this as the 'nextToken' query parameter will fetch the next page.

 When the value of 'nextToken' field is an empty string, there are no more wallets.

 ### Example